DonDebonair/pelican-bootstrap3/README.md

 * This theme sets identifiers for each article's comment threads.
 If you are switching from a theme that doesn't (such as the Pelican built-in default) this will result in existing comments getting lost.
 To prevent this, set DISQUS_NO_ID to _True_.
 * Set DISQUS_ID_PREFIX_SLUG to _True_ if you have configured your article URLs such that the slug alone will likely not be unique.
 Ignored if DISQUS_NO_ID is _True_.
-* To show Disqus comment counts on the index page, set DISQUS_DISPLAY_COUNTS to _True.
+* To show Disqus comment counts on the index page, set DISQUS_DISPLAY_COUNTS to _True_.

 ### GitHub